escowles/technical-onboarding/code.md

 Next, you'll want to check that your branch is up to date with its parent branch (likely to be `master`); if you kept your PR small and targeted, you will find that this isn't a difficult process.
 Make sure your code conforms to style guidelines and your test suite is green, and then push your branch and create a pull request.

+> Note: you might be worried about how your code will be received, or the kind of criticism you might get when your code is reviewed.
+It can be a big change in how you are used to working, particularly if you haven't contributed to open source projects before.
+We do our best to be welcoming and supportive, but feel free to include a comment like "This is my first Hydra PR" or "This is a first pass at fixing this, let me know if I'm on the right track" to encourage constructive feedback.

 ## Additional resources

 The [Hydra Camp Resources List](https://docs.google.com/document/d/1wnpJBS-Q9Yswp7r2fGfzvOzjjz0C971INU3pDfgZd8k/edit#heading=h.avateqba3goc)